 \section{Model Hamiltonian}

-The following mechanisms can all lead to fractional charges: the coupling between the valleys mediated by short-range scatterers ~\cite{Yang2019} and the sublattice mixing facilitated by alternation of the nearest neighbor hopping parameters~\cite{Yang2020}.
-Here we will consider only the effect of short-range scatterers.
-The self-consistent Hartree-Fock (HF) approximation works well for graphene systems~\cite{Lyang,Pisa1,Stau}.
-The HF Hamiltonian of a ZGNR with length $L$ and width $W$ is
+The following mechanisms can all give rise to fractional charges: the coupling between the valleys mediated by short-range scatterers~\cite{Yang2019} and the sublattice mixing facilitated by the alternation of the nearest neighbor hopping parameters~\cite{Yang2020}.
+Here we will consider the effect of short-range scatterers only.
+The self-consistent Hartree-Fock approximation works well for graphene systems~\cite{Lyang,Pisa1,Stau}.
+The Hartree-Fock Hamiltonian of a ZGNR with length $L$ and width $W$ is